rousan/vector.svg/README.md

 alert(rect.length());
 alert(ellipse.length());
 ```
-Also, if the `width` and `height` or any others dimensions of the shape is in percentage,
+Also, if the `width` and `height` or any other dimensions of the shape is in percentage,
-then you can get the actual length easily by this method.
+then you can get the actual length easily by this method:

 ```javascript
 var paper = Vector("paper", 600, 300);